-Of course there are also a few downsides of drone fishing.
+Of course, there are also a few downsides to drone fishing.

 Another con is that you might not be allowed to fly a drone wherever and whenever you want.
 People get annoyed by drones.
 Drones, weekends and busy beaches don’t match well.

 So after these considerations, let's have a look at what’s needed to get into drone fishing.